RBrewerChico/Ball-On-Plate/README.md

 ## 2. Modeling
   ### Mathematical Equations
 The modeling used for our X-axis was replicated for the Y-axis due to symetry in the model.
-The model in figure 1 was used to solve the the nonliear equation of motion of the ball
+The model in figure 1 was used to solve the nonliear equation of motion of the ball
 <p align="center">
 <img src="Images/nonlinear.png">
 <p align="center"><b>Figure 2: Equation for Nonlinear Motion